 Glass is a mysterious material.
 Few people understand how art glass is made.
 From sand to glass, artists can create objects of beauty using nothing but fire and simple tools and techniques that have been handed down though the ages.
 In this short presentation you will see some art glass works of American born artist David Sandidge.
 David Sandidge's work incorporates primarily two style of glass making.

 The first style is called “lampworking”.
-This process uses a torch or “lamp” as was used hundreds of years ago, to heat glass rods to a molten state then shaped and formed.
+This process uses a torch or “lamp” as was used hundreds of years ago to heat glass rods to a molten state then shape and form by hand.

 The second style is called “off-hand” glassblowing.
 This process uses molten glass which is gathered on the end of a steel blow pipe out of a furnace that is heated to temperatures in excess of 2300 degrees Fahrenheit

 idgeArt glassDavid SandidgeArt glassDavid SandidgeArt glassDavid SandidgeArt glassDavid SandidgeArt glassDavid SandidgeArt glassDavid SandidgeArt glassDavid SandidgeArt glassDavid SandidgeArt glassDavid SandidgeArt glassDavid SandidgeArt gl

 David Sandidge was Born into a military family in 1964, His family moved from one duty station to another.
 By the time he reached 13 years old the family had settled in Virginia Beach, Virginia.
 His older brother found a job at a local glass factory where they were training young apprentices to make small glass figurines.
 In 1979 when David turned 15 years old, he joined his brother at the factory.

 It was there that he would lay the foundation for a life long career as an artist in glass.